gong-1997/GITD-IEA/README.md

 # GITD-IEA
-GITD-IEA is used to solve the problem that text information is difficult to detect under different scales and complex backgrounds, so as to improve the accuracy of text detection. which is primarily based on
+GITD-IEA is used to solve the problem that text information is difficult to detect under different scales and complex backgrounds, so as to improve the accuracy of text detection. which is primarily based on:

 * [EAST:An Efficient and Accurate Scene Text Detector](https://arxiv.org/abs/1704.03155v2)
 * [An end-to-end trainable neural network for image-based sequence recognition and its application to scene text recognition](https://arxiv.org/pdf/1507.05717v1)